 Win Streak May Continue For Singapore Stock Market

-(RTTNews) - The Singapore stock market has inched higher in consecutive trading days, collecting almost 6 points or 0.2 percent along the way.
-The Straits Times Index now sits just above the 3,065-point plateau and it's expected to extend its gains on Wednesday.
+(RTTNews) - The Singapore stock market has inched higher in three straight sessions, collecting almost 15 points or 0.5 percent along the way.
+The Straits Times Index now sits just above the 3,075-point plateau and it's expected to extend its gains on Thursday.

-The global forecast for the Asian markets is cautiously optimistic ahead of the Federal Reserve's monetary policy announcement later today.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
+The European and U.S. markets were solidly higher and the Asian markets are expected to open in similar fashion.

-The STI finished slightly higher on Tuesday as gains from the properties and trusts were capped by weakness from the industrials and a mixed picture from the financial sector.
+The STI finished modestly higher on Wednesday following gains from the properties and mixed performances from the financial shares, REITs and industrials.

-The lead from Wall Street is positive as the major averages shook off early weakness on Tuesday, moving into positive territory by midday and ending firmly in the green.
+The lead from Wall Street is strong as the major averages opened flat on Wednesday but took off as the day progressed, ending near session highs.

 Werbung